kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

-# Installing Kaltura on RedHat based Linux distros
+# Installing Kaltura on RedHat Linux
 This guide applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.

 ## Installing on a new machine